Rishinaiyappaag/-Classification-with-Logistic-Regression/README.md

-# Classification-with-Logistic-Regression
-🧠 Task 4: Classification with Logistic Regression
+ # 🧠 Task 4: Classification with Logistic Regression
-📋 Objective
+# 📋 Objective

 Build a binary classifier using Logistic Regression to predict whether a tumor is Malignant (1) or Benign (0) based on various diagnostic features from the Breast Cancer dataset.

-🧰 Tools and Libraries Used
+# 🧰 Tools and Libraries Used

 Python 3.x